Flag of Palestine: Origin

 Green are our fields, red are our swords.

 Another version credits the Young Arab Society, which was formed in Paris in 1911.
 Yet another version is that the flag was designed by Sir Mark Sykes of the British Foreign Office.
 Whatever the correct story, the flag was used by Sharif Hussein by 1917 at the latest and quickly became regarded as the flag of the Arab national movement in the Mashriq.

+A modified version (changing the order of stripes) has been used in Palestine at least since the early 1920s The Palestinian flag featured during the 1936–1939 Arab revolt in Palestine, being held in most villages and the rural areas which were declared as "liberated zones".
 On 18 October 1948, the flag of the Arab Revolt was adopted by the All-Palestine Government, and was recognised subsequently by the Arab League as the flag of Palestine.
-A modified version (changing the order of stripes) has been used in Palestine at least since the late 1930s and was officially adopted as the flag of the Palestinian people by the Palestine Liberation Organization (PLO) in 1964.
+The flag was officially adopted as the flag of the Palestinian people by the Palestine Liberation Organization (PLO) in 1964.
 On 1 December of the same year, the Executive Committee of the Liberation Organization established a special system for the flag specifying its standards and dimensions, and the black and green colors replaced each other.
 On 15 November 1988, the PLO adopted the flag as the flag of the State of Palestine.

 On the ground the flag became widely used since the Oslo Agreements, with the establishment of the Palestinian Authority in 1993.
 Today the flag is flown widely by Palestinians and their supporters.

-Bans in Israel

-In 1967, immediately following the Six-Day War, the State of Israel banned the Palestinian flag in the occupied Gaza Strip and West Bank.
-A 1980 law forbidding artwork of "political significance" banned artwork composed of its four colours, and Palestinians were arrested for displaying such artwork.

-The ban was lifted after the signing of the Oslo Peace Accords in 1993.
-However, Palestinian flags are nonetheless routinely confiscated by the Israeli police, and in January 2023, Minister of National Security Itamar Ben-Gvir announced the intention of the Israeli Government to outlaw the flag's showcasing in public spaces.